sainskomputasi/SK6091-Optimization/README.md

         ```

   - **Newton Method**
-      - Newton Method, The search direction in this method is based on the first and second derivative information.In this method, if the initial starting point is far away from the optimum, the search direction may not always be descent.
+      - Newton Method, the search direction in this method is based on the first and second derivative information.
+In this method, if the initial starting point is far away from the optimum, the search direction may not always be descent.
 Often a restart is required with a different starting point to avoid this difficulty.
 The following code is intended to demonstrate how we can call the Newton method  to minimize Griewank function through this module *(Note : namespace for this module is **SK6091** and folowed by it's class)*
         ```c++
         #include "multiDimension/multiDimenImp.hpp"
         int main()